 Plans, sections, elevations and axonometric drawings can all be powerful communicative mediums in their own right, but sometimes a different angle can help throw new light on an architect’s design intention.
 Ng chose a particularly brave angle for one drawing — a perspective looking straight down toward the street — to reveal some intimate details of the interior spaces while also emphasizing the high density of his proposal.

 Who said drawings always have to be 2D?
 Ng cut up some of his drawings and arranged them in a series of reliefs to give extra depth to his proposal — quite literally.
 In a similar manner to the selective use of color, pulling certain architectural elements out of the drawing and into the foreground can help draw attention to key moments in the project.
 This style was particularly beneficial in the case of the Peckham Hospice because it highlights the animated machine-like quality of the building, aided by a bright light that casts dark shadows across the relief.

 In a project as large and complex as the Peckham Hospice, it is essential to pick out and isolate components of particular architectural or programmatic interest.
 Ng’s whimsical style of illustration comes to the fore here, his use of watercolors offering up compelling snapshots of the most dynamic elements within this labyrinthine complex.
 These details enable us to envisage how the rest of the architecture unfolds without the need for further explanation, and when viewed as a set, they form a succinct visual synopsis of the whole project.

-Now it’s your turn: Visit the 2018 A+Awards page to submit your project before the deadline on May 25th!
+Now it’s your turn: Visit the 2019 A+Awards page to submit your project before the early entry deadline on February 15th!